ImJustRob/gym-fitness-app/README.md

 Make sure that you have the necessary test dependencies installed (e.g., rspec, minitest, etc.) and configure the test database.

-API Documentation
+APP Documentation

-You can use tools like Postman or Insomnia to interact with the API.
+You can use tools like Postman or Insomnia to interact with the APP.
 Make sure to include the Authorization header with the JWT token after logging in to access the protected endpoints like creating exercises, routines, and comments.

 Example Requests
 Create a User (POST /users):